oscarstenqvist/Perlin-Noise-Terrain/README.md

 more detailed noise.
 This is done through calling the perlin noise function several times, while each time changing the x and y values by multiplying them with a decreasing freequency.
 By then adding the value of each iteration to the final value more detailed noise is created.
-This is done for each grid, and the number of grids can be changed.
+This is done for each grid.

 # Terrain coloring
 Each pixel has a value of 0-255.
 This can be seen as a hightmap where